Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 Building the right product has in earlier times been proven by a post-developing test - We want to have this mitigation before implementing, as a way of ensuring alignment of expectations.
 Thus the knowlegde and the learnings of this risk evaluation could also be used for automating regression test within the pipeline so we remember to re-visit our acceptance criteria throughout the delivery pipeline.

 Regarding the second question on how we are delevoping our solutions.
 Here we talk about issues that could affect the way we are able to deliver a solution.
-Considering complexity, knowledge levels, tools, experience etc. is important, as these risks would very easily impact the work needed and the quality of the solution.
+Considering complexity, knowledge levels, tools, experience etc. is important, as these risks could very easily impact the work needed and the quality of the solution.

 *Are you working on a product/solution and are you unsure of the risks - or how to mitigate certain risks you have identified? - use the community for collaboration and discussion.*